-The Curtiss Oriole named 'Kristine' (owned by Roald Amundsen) made a fatal crash at 75°N. The aircraft was
+16 July The Curtiss Oriole named 'Kristine' (owned by Roald Amundsen) made a fatal crash at 75°N. The aircraft was destroyed beyond repair.

-• Captain Wilhelm Meisterlin becomes a member of the International Commission & Commerce.
+7 December The first Lov om Luftfart (Aviation Act) was passed in the Stortinget (Parliament). • Captain Wilhelm Meisterlin becomes a member of the International Commission & Commerce.

-1 January The Norwegian air law of 7 December 1923 came into effect.
+1 January The Norwegian Aviation Act of 7 December 1923 came into effect.

-March Brynjulf Gottenborg tried to form an airlines company in co-operation with Junkers Flugzeugwerk AG under the name of Norsk Lufttrafik A/S. The stock capital had to be at least 200,000 Norwegian kroner and they wanted to start up in April with an air service between Kristiania, Gothenburg and Copenhagen.
+March Brynjulf Gottenborg tried to form an airline company in co-operation with Junkers Flugzeugwerk AG under the name of Norsk Lufttrafik A/S. The stock capital had to be at least 200,000 Norwegian kroner and they wanted to start up in April with an air service between Christiania, Gothenburg and Copenhagen.

-21 March By Royal Degree of 21 March 1924 the Regulation for Aviation were approved.
+21 March By Royal Decree of 21 March 1924 the Regulations for Aviation were approved.

-24 March The Forsvarsdepartment issued the Regulations for Aviation (as approved by Royal Degree of 21 March 1924).
+24 March The Forsvarsdepartment issued the Regulations for Aviation (as approved by Royal Decree of 21 March 1924).

 10 July The Oxford University Polar Exhibition had arrived by SS Polarbjørn at Green Harbour Bay, Spitsbergen to start a photographic expedition around the island group.
 On this day the AVRO 504Q, G-EBDJ (c/n 5103) was to fly for the first time, but it turned out that the not-properly tested seaplane was underpowered.
-After three attempts he managed to take off.
-The crew consisted of Gibb Ellis (pilot), Joe CC Taylor (engineer) and Captain Tymms
+After three attempts it managed to take off.
+The crew consisted of Gibb Ellis (pilot), Joe CC Taylor (engineer) and Captain Tymms paddle towards land, but had to give up.
+They were spotted by two Norwegian students and rowed ashore.
+The plane was repaired.